viyer2/catch/Readme.txt

 I never shy away from a challenge
 This is the first time I have worked with the symfony framework.
+I picked the first tutorial on youtube and attempted this.
 My solution may look amateurish.
 My apologies for that.